-Mail leads, like Express, with "What will [Labour's programme] it really cost?" - the timebomb question ticking away.
+Mail leads, like Express, with "What will it really cost?" - the timebomb question ticking away.
 The answer would appear to be as obscure as ever.

-\underline{FT} leader on Labour policy review says it still shows blindness to what the markets are.
-If it refuses to accept the judgment of the market a Labour govt will move inevitably towards defensive interventionism as in the '70s.
-Given the significance of the EC and tenuous equilibrium of the world trading system, that alone makes the Labour Party's fundamental predisposition worth worrying about.
+FT leader on Labour policy review says it still shows blindness to what the markets are.
+If it refuses to accept the judgment of the market a Labour govt will move inevcitably towards defensive interventionism as in the '70s.
+Even the signifcance of the EC and tenuous equilibrium of the world trading system, that alone makes the Labour Party's fundamental predisposition worth worrying about.

-Bennites, in conference in Chesterfield, claim Labour's programme is its most rightwing document ever published in opposition.
+Bennites, in conference in Chesterfield, claim it is Labour's most rightwing document ever published in opposition.